DolpheusLabs/student-test/LectureNotes.md

+**TO DO RIGHT BEFORE LAB**
+-	Open the security group in AWS to 0.0.0.0/0

 **Intro**
 Today we are going to try to do a TON in 1 hour, so lets get going.
 There will be LOTS of hands-on today, so buckle up!
 -	(5min) Hello/Attendance/Signup/Reminder of pathway objectives